G-NT3806KSJP

 Every hour that has passed in the six months since my previous note is an hour in which the ongoing genocide could have been ended.
 And every hour that passes in which it continues, part of our human nature is lost to the unappeasable, brutal logic of empire, a continuation of now centuries’ wars, whose preferred method is sanitized destruction: murder at scale with unthinkable weaponry, murder of those who resist it, murder of what’s beloved and the innocent to prove that its power is limitless.
 It feels like prolonged dissociation, knowing what is taking place but existing at near-total remove to counter it, through the unmatched and absolute bravery of Palestinian journalists and those documenting both their terror, and their joy, on social media.
 I come to each written work in this latest issue of Annulet from yet another hour of our failure, and we each come to read and write, consider what is part of our experience, what is valuable to us—a book, an idea, a view into another’s thought or feeling, the language of its form—that we preserve from within these ongoing hours of failure.
 This is the unendurable place from which, especially if you are a citizen of the U.S., we must begin.

-But from another view of this lenticular edge, in the moment after the moment in which genocide of the Palestinian people ends, the sweet fruit of existence might begin to resume proper, possible proportion—“a world joyfully reconstituted,” as Issam Zineh writes in his third contribution to Annulet—which is what each and every human being deserves.
+But from another view of this lenticular edge, in the moment after the moment in which genocide of the Palestinian people stops, the sweet fruit of existence might begin to resume proper, possible proportion—“a world joyfully reconstituted,” as Issam Zineh writes in his third contribution to Annulet—which is what each and every human being deserves.
 That is a view shaped by hope.
 Lately, these states of feeling—hope, joy, even peace—have become a strain to take at face value, especially for those whose relationship to these principles has been warped, whether rationally or irrationally, ethical action abstracted away from us, pain refracted back to us.
-Speaking for myself, I admit that I’d become uncertain of “joy,” more the frequent use of the word than feeling itself, as it’s so often pitched as the ideal interior state—to be compelled towards ecstatic reaction again and again in frictionless realm of “positive vibes only.”
+Speaking for myself, I admit that I’d become uncertain of “joy,” more the frequent use of the word than feeling itself, as it’s so often pitched as the ideal interior state—to be compelled towards ecstatic reaction again and again in the frictionless realm of “positive vibes only.”
 But as Issam Zineh details, in his annulet on Ross Gay’s poem “Patience,” accessing and inhabiting patience or joy is inherently complex, can be reclaimed through poetry for the purpose of agency, of “redistribution of power” amidst the ruins.

 The US highway system and its MFA programs